boys-rocks/Novell/index.md

   * Top Commands:
       * Usage: ```nb.topcommands <n>```
       * Description: Input a number less than the total number of NUUB-BOT commands and receive a chronological list of the NUUB-BOT command's usage.
 The list starts with the highest used command and outputs the frequency of commands until the nth command is reached.
-* Decision / Polling -
+* Decision / Polling Commands -
   * Choose:
       * Usage: ``` nb.choose <option-one> <option-two> ... <option-n> ```
       * Description: Input a list of choices for NUUB-BOT to make a selection from.
 Options must be one word.